shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-30-supercurrent_sc.md

 layout: post
 title: "Supercurrent from a mean-field theory in superconductivity"
 date: 2023-11-30
-excerpt: "Why does supercurrent supercurrent?"
+excerpt: "Why is supercurrent supercurrent?"
 tags: [Superconductivity]
 comments: true
 ---